amitesh-singh/amiduino/3dprinting/octoprint/README.md

 M420 V
 ![screenshot](image.png)

-# mininmizing writing to SD card
+# writing to SD card

 limit the journald logs to RAM